-The Company’s activities are governed by the laws, the EU legislation and international legal acts, to the extent applicable, by other legal acts applicable in the Republic of Lithuania (hereinafter referred to as the “Republic of Lithuania”), the Guidelines for Corporate Governance of the UAB EPSO-G Group of Companies approved by the Ministry of Energy of the Republic of Lithuania (hereinafter referred to as the “Corporate Governance Guidelines”), and the Guidelines on the Determination of the Remuneration for the Activities at the Bodies of UAB EPSO-G and UAB EPSO-G Group of Companies (hereinafter referred to as the “Remuneration Guidelines”), the resolutions of the Government of the Republic of Lithuania regulating the activities and management of subsidiaries of state-owned companies, the Corporate Governance Code for the Companies Listed on NASDAQ Vilnius, to the extent that these Articles of Association (hereinafter referred to as the “Articles of Association”) do not provide otherwise, as well as by these Articles of Association and the internal documents of the Group of Companies and the Company. documents of the Group of Companies applicable at the level of the Group of Companies, such as the policies, key guidelines for the activities of the Group of Companies, as well as other documents applicable at the level of the Group of Companies, shall be directly applicable to the Company in their entirety, except in cases where decisions of the respective governing bodies have been adopted as provided for in paragraph (xxiii) of Article 36 and paragraph (xiv) of Article 61 of the Articles of Association.
+The Company’s activities are governed by the laws, the EU legislation and international legal acts, to the extent applicable, by other legal acts applicable in the Republic of Lithuania (hereinafter referred to as the “Republic of Lithuania”), the Guidelines for Corporate Governance of the UAB EPSO-G Group of Companies approved by the Ministry of Energy of the Republic of Lithuania (hereinafter referred to as the “Corporate Governance Guidelines”), and the Guidelines on the Determination of the Remuneration for the Activities at the Bodies of UAB EPSO-G and UAB EPSO-G Group of Companies (hereinafter referred to as the “Remuneration Guidelines”), the resolutions of the Government of the Republic of Lithuania regulating the activities and management of subsidiaries of state-owned companies, the Corporate Governance Code for the Companies Listed on NASDAQ Vilnius, to the extent that these Articles of Association (hereinafter referred to as the “Articles of Association”) do not provide otherwise, as well as by these Articles of Association and the internal legal acts of the Group of Companies and the Company.
+Legal acts of the Group of Companies applicable at the level of the Group of Companies, such as the policies, key guidelines for the activities of the Group of Companies, as well as other legal acts applicable at the level of the Group of Companies, shall be directly applicable to the Company in their entirety, except in cases where decisions of the respective governing bodies have been adopted as provided for in paragraph (xxiii) of Article 36 and paragraph (xiii) of Article 61 of the Articles of Association.